-On import, I place all the RAW files in a folder on my computer’s hard drive called Bride + Groom Event RAW.
-This folder lives in a parent folder called YYYY.MM.DD Bride + Groom Event along with along with a few other folders that we’ll create later on.
+On import, I place all the RAW files in a folder on my computer’s hard drive called Name(s) Event UNEDITED.
+This folder lives in a parent folder called YYYY.MM.DD Names Event along with along with a few other folders that we’ll create later on.
 This nomenclature allows all my shoots to sit in order and makes it super easy to go back and find things later on.

 D | Backup

 As for backup, I use two different systems – physical hard drives (with RAID technology) that sit on my desk and a cloud backup service.
-The reason I use both systems is simply because I don’t trust just one by itself!
-Hard drives are great for ease of access, but if the house was ever to burn down or be burglarized, I could loose all those backups in an instant, but the cloud backup would thankfully be intact.
-Hint hint, wink wink, the specifics and details of my backup systems are for another blog post…
+The reason I use both systems is simply that I don’t trust just one by itself!
+Hard drives are great for ease of access, but if the house was ever to burn down or be burglarized, I could lose all those backups in an instant, but the cloud backup would thankfully be intact.

 2 | Culling and sorting process

 Now, in Photo Mechanic, I’ll open up the folder we created earlier and start flagging the good shots.
 I flag my keepers in pink simply because I like the colour (by using the number 1 key on the keyboard), but any colour would obviously work too!
-After all the good ones are selected, next step is to create a new folder inside the parent folder we made earlier (YYYY.MM.DD Bride + Groom Event).
-This new folder is where I’ll move the flagged images – I will name it Bride + Groom Event CULLED.
+After all the good ones are selected, next step is to create a new folder inside the parent folder we made earlier (YYYY.MM.DD Name(s) Event).
+This new folder is where I’ll move the flagged images – I will name it Name(s) Event 5STARRED.
 Still in Photo Mechanic, I’ll select all the pink flagged photos and drag them into that newly created folder.